 How to create a CRUD API with ASP.NET Core and Insight.Database

-Why to use an ORM?
+1. Why to use an ORM?

-Insight.Database is the .NET micro-ORM that nobody knows about because it’s so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow.
+Insight.Database is the .NET micro-ORM that nobody knows about because it’s so easy, automatic, and fast (and well-documented) that nobody asks questions about it on StackOverflow.

-Insight.Database maps properties from C# classes to parameters in queries and store procedures.
-Also, Insight.Database maps columns from query results back to properties in C# classes.
+Insight.Database maps properties from C# classes to query parameters and query results back to C# classes with almost no mapping code.

-A CRUD application with Insight.Database
+3. A CRUD application with Insight.Database and ASP.NET Core

 Create the skeleton

-First, let’s create an ASP.NET Core Web application from Visual Studio for our catalog of products.
-Choose API as the project type when creating the new solution.
-Let’s call it ProductCatalog.
+First, let’s create an “ASP.NET Core Web API” application with Visual Studio or dotnet cli for our catalog of products.
+Let’s call our solution: ProductCatalog.

 |____appsettings.Development.json